NilocEsrom/ReadabilityAnalyserDE/README.md

-# TextAnalyzerDE (RADE)
+# ReadabilityAnalyserDE (RADE)

-TextAnalyzerDE (RADE) is a readability analyser for German texts, written in Python.
+ReadabilityAnalyserDE (RADE) is an automated text analysis program for German texts, written in Python.
 It is inspired by Coh-Metrix, an online tool that measures several readability characteristics of English.

 I'm in the process of writing a user report of correlation strengths to CEFR ratings.